 Foreign securities are securities of issuers which are classified by index providers, or by the investment manager applying internally consistent guidelines, as being assigned to countries outside the United States.
-Investments in foreign securities include investments in American depositary receipts (ADRs), which are receipts issued by a depositary (usually a US bank) and represent the bank's holdings of a stated number of shares of a foreign corporation.
-Generally, an ADR entitles the holder to all payments of interest, dividends, and capital gains earned by the underlying foreign shares.
-ADRs are generally denominated in US dollars and are bought and sold on a US stock exchange in the same manner as US securities.
+ADRs are typically issued by a US bank and represent the bank's holdings of a stated number of shares of a foreign corporation.
+An ADR entitles the holder to all dividends and capital gains earned by the underlying foreign shares.
+ADRs are typically bought and sold on US securities exchanges in the same way as other US securities.
+Sponsored ADRs are issued jointly by the issuer of the underlying security and the depositary, and unsponsored ADRs are issued by the depositary without the participation of the issuer of the underlying security.